Emilsivertsson/Stage-Oracle/README.md

 As a Production team member you can:
 - Perform CRUD operations on a production and its underlying structure with cast and acts
 - Import performers to a production* from the Registration API

+Both Api:s has Admin roles that can perform all operations, and CRUD operations on the users.

 ## Tests
 Tests are done with TestContainers, junit and  RestAssured.
 The tests are run with Maven. \